kuoyaoming93/sem-ip_pynq/README.md

 # SEM-IP-PYNQ
-This repo contains a basic test for SEM IP for PYNQ.
+This repo contains a basic test for SEM (Soft Error Mitigation) IP for PYNQ.

 ## Structure